 Dividend

-The Unclaimed Dividend relating to the Financial Year 2017-18, is due for transfer during August 2025 to the Investor Education and Protection Fund (IEPF) established by the Central Government.
-During the year under review, as per the requirements of the Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016, (IEPF Rules) 2,619 Equity Shares of B10/- each on which Dividend had remained Unclaimed for a period of seven consecutive years has been transferred to the credit of the Demat Account identified by the IEPF Authority.
-As on 31st March 2025, 54,803 Equity Shares of the Company were in the credit of the Demat Account of the IEPF Authority.
+The Unclaimed Dividend relating to the financial year 2018-19 is due for transfer during August 2026 to the Investor Education and Protection Fund (IEPF) established by the Central Government.
+During the year under review, as per the requirements of the Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 ("IEPF Rules"), 465 Equity Shares of C10/- each on which Dividend had remained unclaimed for a period of 7 (Seven) consecutive years have been transferred to the credit of the Demat Account identified by the IEPF Authority.
+As on 31st March 2026, 54,356 Equity Shares of the Company were in the credit of the Demat Account of the IEPF Authority.

 Pursuant to Regulation 43A of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company has formulated a Dividend Distribution Policy which has been duly approved by the Board of Directors.
-A copy of the Dividend Distribution Policy is available on the Company's website https://www.lmwglobal.com/pdf/investors1/policies/05 Dividend Distribution Policy.pdf
+A copy of the Dividend Distribution Policy is available on the Company's website https://www.lmwglobal.com/pdf/investors1/policies/05 Dividend Distribution Policy.pdf.

 STATE OF AFFAIRS OPERATIONS